Bone Tumors and Soft Tissue Tumors

 • Clinical trials

+H3.
 Learn more about cancer clinical trials at Seattle Children’s

 Follow-Up Care

 No matter which type of tumor or which treatment your child has, follow-up care is important.
-We will check them regularly for months to years after treatment and take care of any health concerns that arise.
+We will check your child regularly for months to years after treatment and take care of any health concerns that arise.
 Some tumors — even benign tumors — have a risk of coming back, so it is important to watch your child’s health closely.

 Most of our patients who had cancerous tumors visit Seattle Children’s for follow-up care.
 The doctor will let you know the best follow-up routine for your child.
-If you live far from Seattle, your child may get some of their lab work in your own community.
+If you live far from Seattle, your child may get some of their lab work or in your own community.

 Our Cancer Survivor Program provides long-term follow-up care to help young people stay healthy after cancer treatment.